-Average annual human-related mortality and serious injury does not exceed the PBR; therefore, this is not a strategic stock.
+Striped dolphins are not listed as threatened or endangered under the Endangered Species Act, and the Western North Atlantic stock is not considered strategic under the Marine Mammal Protection Act.
+Average annual human-related mortality and serious injury does not exceed the PBR.
 The total U.S. fishery-related mortality and serious injury for this stock is less than 10% of the calculated PBR, therefore can be considered to be insignificant and approaching zero mortality and serious injury rate.
 The status of striped dolphins, relative to OSP, in the U.S. Atlantic EEZ is unknown.
 There are insufficient data to determine the population trends for this species.
-The species is not listed as threatened or endangered under the Endangered Species Act.